 Well, the negative consequences of our behavior are felt directly in our emotional life, and not just in this current human life, but also in all future lives as well, until the emotions are at last resolved.
 The emotional baggage we accumulate must be sorted out until all the lessons have been learned and traumas healed, and we have proven ourselves ready to engage a higher curriculum than the one which prevails on this comparatively primitive level of universal possibility.

-In previous essays, I have expressed my understanding that we are always being tested, and so every moment of life is a choice.
+In previous essays, I have expressed my understanding that every moment of life offers us a choice.
 We can choose to live in fear, anxiety, and existential despair, as if we are a helpless victim, or we can choose to learn from our experiences and self-correct, in the light of love and understanding.
 Indeed, it is appropriate that the first Brahma Vihàra is Loving-kindness, which is a sure foundation for all other virtues which complement it, and a perfect antidote to the poison of greedy selfishness.

 With true Loving-kindness, there is no desire to possess or manipulate, since it is characterized by selflessness at its root.
 It is the perfect cure for the emotional contraction at the heart, because it is fearless in its free and open loving, neither grasping nor turning away, and always ready to exceed itself in service to love.
 It begins with learning to love oneself, and then extends that love to others, eventually encompassing the whole totality of universal manifestation with no exclusions in unconditional loving regard.